 Serving at VOR is like an adventure where, with each newly arrived family, one gets to discover the fingerprints of God who sees each family member and is continually at work to woo them home to Him.
 In the story below, all names have been changed for security reasons.

 The next ESL class, Aisha came to the office, looking for Sheida.
-“I want to talk to you.” she said, softly with urgency.
+“I want to talk to you.” she said, softly and with urgency.
 “What you have, I want to experience for myself.
 I want to come to church and know Jesus more, but I’m worried about my family finding out.
 Please, will you pray for me?”
-Gladly, those present in the office came around to entrust this young woman, her pain and her plea, to the Lord.
+Gladly, those present in the office came around to entrust this young woman, with her pain and her plea, to the Lord.

 ——————————————-